finbourne/luminesce-sdk-python/sdk/docs/SqlBackgroundExecutionApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.get_progress_of(execution_id, build_from_logs=build_from_logs, opts=opts)

-        # GetProgressOf: View query progress up to this point
+        # GetProgressOf: View query progress up to this point.
         api_response = api_instance.get_progress_of(execution_id, build_from_logs=build_from_logs)
         pprint(api_response)